Introduction to anti-social behaviour (ASB)

 - Acceptable Behaviour Contracts (ABC) - A voluntary agreement between a person, the council and/or the police.
 The person agrees to stop the anti-social behaviour; in return a support package can be tailored to the individuals needs.

-- Anti-social Behaviour Orders (ASBO) - these orders place certain restrictions on a person.
+- Criminal Behaviour Order (CBO) - these orders place certain restrictions on a person.
 If the conditions are not complied with, the person can be prosecuted by law.

 - Dispersal orders – where the police can move people on in groups of more than two, acting in an anti-social manner.